abeeds/Music_manager/README.md

 song from the playlist.

 ## Improvement 1 - Song Details
-I implemented this by modifying the GET `/api/songs` endpoint to accept an optional parameter, `Id`.
-If `Id` is provided, it will return the matching song.
+I implemented this by creating the GET `/api/songs/{Id}`, which returns the specified song.
 In the frontend, I made each individual song redirect to a page with the url `/{Id}` if they are clicked.
 At this new page, all of the song's information is shown.